LLNL/USER-EPH/README.md

 Artur Tamm (University of Tartu) \<artur.tamm@ut.ee\>
 Alfredo A. Correa (LLNL) \<correaa@llnl.gov\>

+## Updates/News
+I am planning to refactor the code a bit, so that it would be easier to expand the capabilities of the code in the future.
+The old codebase will be saved under the tag legacy-2023-11-22.

+Some planned changes:
+* Move to json format for inputs.
+This will enable to extend the input files without breaking older implementations.
+The json implementation will be based on nlohmann::json as it is low overhead and does not require any additional dependencies.
+* Remove old GPU implementation from the master branch
+* Rewrite the documentation
+* Create EPH parameterisations based on Leonid Zhigilei's data
+* Create EPH parameterisations based on Nikita Medvedev's data

 ## Introduction

 In LAMMPS, a "fix" is a plugin or extension to the main code that performs a specific operation on the atomistic system during